Skip to main content

 Fabrication Engineer

-• 2% projected growth for the employment of electrical engineers through 2028.
-(U.S. Dept. of Labor, Bureau of Labor Statistics)
+• 9 % projected growth for employment of electrical and electronics engineers through 2033—much faster than average.
+(U.S. Dept. of Labor, Bureau of Labor Statistics, 2025)